mengqwang2/IdeaExplorer-Server/README.md

 #Install guide
 Mongo DB and flask need to be installed as well as ionic to run the App.

-Run CreateData.py then DBGen to get data generated and stored in Mongo DB.
+Run CreateData.py then DBGen.py to get data generated and stored in Mongo DB.

 Run __init__.py to start a server and  http://localhost:5000 can be viewed.
 With ionic, the page of appplication can be viewed directly.